 The resulting data has been compiled and analyzed for you in our Benchmark Report: Proposal Management.

 The clash of trend and reality

 For any proposal to have a chance, it has to illustrate how your solution solves the issuer’s specific problem, and it has to speak to proposal reviewers and decision-makers alike.
 This requires your organization to focus on responding only to the requests that you think you can win.
 It also helps to have dedicated proposal writers experienced in developing content that appeals to your target audience.

-The research shows that many organizations understand that they need to respond to more RFPs in 2021 in order to play the odds and generate revenue.
+The research shows that many organizations understand that they need to respond to more RFPs in order to play the odds and generate revenue.
 With RFP opportunities averaging between $1M and $3M (according to RFPIO data), each one has the potential to make a significant impact.

 RFP technology enables organizations to efficiently invest time in the RFPs they go after, increasing the rate at which organizations can generate proposals.
-Some RFP softwares, likeRFPIO, even enable data-driven analyses of the characteristics common to all the deals you win, helping you focus your time where you have the greatest possibility of success.
+Some RFP software, like RFPIO, even enables data-driven analyses of the characteristics common to all the deals you win, helping you focus your time where you have the greatest possibility of success.

-Douse proposals in fresh-baked cookie scents RFP software is an advantage
+Survey says: RFP software is an advantage

-For the sake of productivity, efficiency, personalization, as well as to help keep up with steeper competition for each request, organizations that want to take advantage of more revenue-generating opportunities will need to streamline their technology and automation to be effective in 2021 and beyond.
+We also discovered that organizations not using RFP software instead used, on average, nine solutions to compose their RFPs, compared to only five for those with a dedicated RFP tool.
+For the sake of productivity, efficiency, personalization, as well as to help keep up with steeper competition for each request, organizations that want to take advantage of more revenue-generating opportunities will need to streamline their technology and automation to be effective in the coming days and beyond.